CCA's division of Humanities and Sciences aspires to set a high standard for the intellectual tenor of the college.

 We believe that study in the humanities and sciences is essential to the development of all architects, artists, designers, and writers.

-The division encompasses six degree-granting programs as well as the interdisciplinary academic curriculum taken by all undergraduate students at CCA.
+The division encompasses five degree-granting programs as well as the interdisciplinary academic curriculum taken by all undergraduate students at CCA:

 As they earn their bachelor's degrees at CCA, all undergraduate students take courses in art history, history, literature, math, philosophy, science, social science, visual studies, and writing.